MelonKony/millmint/content/utopia/society/state/finance.md

 ## Banking

+The policy of bank consolidation under the British Occupation Government continued under the successive Floral Government, and banking was among the first industries in Vekllei to be completely socialised.[^1] All banks in Vekllei are run as state-owned enterprises, and subordinated to the '*Old Lady*,' the colloquial name for the central [Bank of Vekllei](/utopia/society/state/government/interior/commerce/#bank-of-vekllei).
+'Unbanking' policy -- the effective demonetisation of the Vekllei domestic markets -- saw severe disruption to the Vekllei economy and led to a period of hyperinflation in the late 2010s.
+Unlike in other countries, the socialisation of banking in Vekllei also saw the broad exclusion of retail investors and savings

+### Bank of Vekllei

 {{<hint>}}
 ❖ Read more: *[Bank of Vekllei](/utopia/society/state/government/interior/commerce/#bank-of-vekllei)*
 {{</hint>}}

-The policy of bank consolidation under British Occupation continued under the Floral Government, and banking was among the first industries in Vekllei to be completely socialised.[^1] All banks in Vekllei are run as state-owned enterprises, and subordinated to the '*Old Lady*' central [Bank of Vekllei](/utopia/society/state/government/interior/commerce/#bank-of-vekllei).
-'Unbanking' policy -- the effective demonetisation of the Vekllei domestic markets -- saw severe disruption to the Vekllei economy and led to a period of hyperinflation in the late 2010s.
-The socialisation

-### Bank of Vekllei
+The Bank of Vekllei (also *Labour Bank of Vekllei* and *Old Lady*) is Vekllei's central bank with a constitutionally-granted monopoly on the financial mechanisms of the Commonwealth, with nearly all Commonwealth banking firms subordinated to its organisation.
+It is responsible directly to the [Ministry of Commerce](/utopia/society/state/government/interior/commerce/) and sets the monetary policy of Vekllei.

 #### Sisterbank